spatialthoughts/qgis-tutorials/source/docs/processing_graphical_modeler.rst

 The following steps outline the process to code the above process into a model and run it on the downloaded datasets.

-1. Launch QGIS and go to :guilabel:`Processing --> Graphical Modeler...`.
+1. Launch QGIS and go to :menuselection:`Processing --> Graphical Modeler...`.

 .. image:: /static/processing_graphical_modeler/images/1.png
    :align: center